moogster11/Must-try-harder/CV.md

 ### Responsible for

-- Reporting to board level on the design and delivery of key strategic digital design projects
+- Reporting to board level on the design and delivery of key strategic digital projects

 - Lead on the delivery of discovery sessions with key stakeholders